turingcompl33t/crafting-interpreters/notes/BytecodeVirtualMachine.md

 **Global Variables**

 The idea of multiple implementation strategies for the same high-level feature based on the level of optimization required.

+Global variables are looked up by name at runtime.